Posted on September 04 2020

 For example, Babo Botanicals’s 3-in-1 Calming Shampoo, Bubble Bath & Wash is EWG Verified™ and packed with soothing organic ingredients to gently cleanse and moisturize your little one’s hair, scalp, and skin.

 Plus, a wash like this isn’t only for the bathtub.
-Use it for hand-washing, too.
+You can use it for hand-washing, too.
 Now that’s what we call efficient!

 4) Experiment With Glitter

 When you teach your children how to correctly wash their hands, it can be helpful to give them a visual of what germs are like.

 We don’t mean by showing them pictures of bacteria and viruses (though for kids who love science, that may work), but by adding a little glitter to their routine!